gurung-p/evergreen-plant-power_bi_data_analysis_project/README.md

 - **Product Strategy:** Reassess product offerings, focusing more on profitable segments.
 - **Cost Management:** Prioritize cost-reduction strategies while maintaining product quality to enhance profit margins.

+## Assumptions and Caveats

+Throughout the analysis, multiple assumptions were made to manage challenges with the data.
+These assumptions and caveats are noted below:
+- The collected data is complete and correct.
+- According to the dataset, sales data for 2024 is available uo to April.
+Therefore, it has been assumed that the business year remains in progress.
+- Approximately 2% had some null values.
+To ensure clarity, the data has been filtered appropriately in the report.

+---

+## References

+Here are the references that contributed to the completion of this project.

+- [DataCamp](https://www.datacamp.com/) DataCamp offers interactive R, Python, Sheets, SQL and shell courses.
+All on topics in data science, statistics and machine learning.

+- [Mo Chen](https://www.youtube.com/@mo-chen) A Data Analytics Manager and Content Creator who produces insightful and educational videos to help stay ahead and remain competitive in the ever-evolving data industry.